alibouajila/Mydailynotes/README.md

-**My Daily Note App**
+**My Daily Notes App**

 ### Introduction
-My **Daily Note App** is designed to help users organize their daily tasks, thoughts, and important reminders in a structured and efficient manner.
+My **Daily Notes App** is designed to help users organize their daily tasks, thoughts, and important reminders in a structured and efficient manner.
 This app provides a simple yet powerful interface where users can jot down their notes,access them and delete them anytime with ease.

 ### Key Features
 1. **User Authentication**